alhajee/ckan/doc/maintaining/upgrading/upgrade-package-to-minor-release.rst

 =========================================================
-Upgrading a CKAN 2 package install to a new minor release
+Upgrading a FMLD 2 package install to a new minor release
 =========================================================

 .. note::

-   Before upgrading CKAN you should check the compatibility of any custom themes or extensions you're using, check the changelog, and backup your database.
+   Before upgrading FMLD you should check the compatibility of any custom themes or extensions you're using, check the changelog, and backup your database.
 See :ref:`upgrading`.

-Each :ref:`minor release <releases>` is distributed in its own package, so for example CKAN ``2.0.X`` and ``2.1.X`` will be installed using the ``python-ckan_2.0_amd64.deb`` and ``python-ckan_2.1_amd64.deb`` packages respectively.
+Each :ref:`minor release <releases>` is distributed in its own package, so for example FMLD ``2.0.X`` and ``2.1.X`` will be installed using the ``python-ckan_2.0_amd64.deb`` and ``python-ckan_2.1_amd64.deb`` packages respectively.

 #.
-Download the CKAN package for the new minor release you want to upgrade
+Download the FMLD package for the new minor release you want to upgrade
    to (replace the version number with the relevant one)::

     wget https://packaging.ckan.org/python-ckan_2.1_amd64.deb